Quick Summary

 You can use the card in any shop that accepts Mastercard.
 You need to be on a qualifying benefit and live in Scotland.

-If you receive UK Carer's Allowance and live in Scotland, you automatically get the Carer's Allowance Supplement — an extra payment made twice a year.
+If you receive Carer Support Payment (or UK Carer's Allowance while the transfer to CSP completes) and live in Scotland, you automatically get the Scottish Carer Supplement — paid weekly alongside your main carer payment from 16 March 2026.

 How much?

-The Carer's Allowance Supplement is unique to Scotland.
+The Scottish Carer Supplement is unique to Scotland.
 Carers in England and Wales get no equivalent top-up.
-If you care for someone at least 35 hours a week and they receive a qualifying disability benefit, check whether you're eligible for Carer's Allowance itself — the supplement follows automatically.
+If you care for someone at least 35 hours a week and they receive a qualifying disability benefit, check whether you're eligible for Carer Support Payment itself — the supplement follows automatically.

 Scottish Child Disability Payment